HIPPO Campuses

 HIPPO Campuses are weeklong horizon-broadening opportunities in isotope production and isotope science, which will take place at various participating institutions during the summer.
 These workshops will be in person with virtual options available.
 Space is limited; however, each HIPPO student will be able to attend at least one workshop.
 Travel expenses will be covered for those students selected to attend each HIPPO Campus.

-The HIPPO Campus held at the University of Utah will focus on radionuclide production in nuclear reactors.
-The University of Utah houses a 100 kW TRIGA reactor that will be utilized for these efforts.
-Students will learn about how reactors work, neutron induced nuclear reactions, flux measurements, theoretical and measured production yields, gamma spectroscopy, and important considerations for reactor production of radionuclides of interest for medical applications.
-Students will get to work in the reactor facility in addition to receiving hands on experience with equipment necessary to measure the flux and production yields of their experiments.
+The HIPPO Campus held at the University of Utah will focus on radionuclide production.
+The University of Utah houses a 100 kW TRIGA reactor and 2 PETtrace cyclotrons that will be utilized for these efforts.
+Students will learn about how reactors and cyclotrons work, nuclear reactions, flux measurements, theoretical and measured production yields, gamma spectroscopy, and important considerations for the production of radionuclides of interest for medical applications.
+Students will get to work in the reactor facility in addition to receiving hands on experience with various radioanalytical equipment and techniques relevant to isotope production.

-Campus at University of Wisconsin (week of August 5th): University Isotope Production
+Campus at University of Alabama-Birmingham (week of July 28): University Isotope Production

 The week-long experience at the University of Wisconsin will combine laboratory-based instruction with lectures and demonstrations of isotope science.
 Each day will include opportunities for community and network development, experience broadening, and social activities as unstructured activities unique to Madison.
 Days will share a common format, with the morning devoted to presentation, explanation, and discussion of the day’s planned activities, followed by the beginning of structured experimental efforts before lunch, a private “working-lunch” style gathering with a research presentation from a member of the local UW graduate student or postdoc group.
 After lunch, students will complete the day’s laboratory work before ending the day with a 1-hour debrief and invited guest lecture.
 On Day 1, laboratory work will focus on cyclotron irradiations and radiometric characterization of activated materials.
 Day 2 will focus on radiochemical processing of irradiated targets through a nuclear chemical separation, and quality control assessment of the resulting purified radionuclide.
 Day 3 will focus on radiolabeling, purifying, and application of radiopharmaceuticals.
 Day 4 will include tours of University of Wisconsin facilities including the UW Nuclear Reactor at the Max Carbon Radiation Science Center and the Wisconsin Institutes of Discovery Fabrication Laboratory.